cdromain/PracticalMachineLearningProject/README.md

 ### Note to the reviewers :

-Please see the Github pages accessible at https://cdromain.github.io/PracticalMachineLearningProject
+Please see the Github Pages html version accessible at https://cdromain.github.io/PracticalMachineLearningProject